On this page

 Neighbourhood Doulas provides doula support to women in London in need who are referred by various agencies.
 We work with refugees, asylum seekers, women with no recourse to public funds, women who find themselves in challenging situations.

-Maternity Mates is currently open to pregnant women living in Newham, Tower Hamlets or Waltham Forest who do not have a suitable support network, or have specific needs or healthcare issues.
+Sister Circle is currently open to pregnant women living in Newham, Tower Hamlets or Waltham Forest who do not have a suitable support network, or have specific needs or healthcare issues.
 Please click here to read more about the women we support, and to make a referral to the service.

 Project Mama (Bristol/South West) supports women who are refugees, seeking asylum or have irregular immigration status throughout the maternity process.
 We will link women with specialist birth companions and a peer network for support throughout pregnancy, childbirth and in early parenting.